Exchange relations and Frobenius subalgebras: Introduction

 A Banach algebra endomorphism satisfying the exchange relations is called an \emph{averaging operator} in \cite{M66} (Definition~\ref{def:average}).
 Spectral properties of averaging operators have been studied extensively in~\cite{GM68}.

 Bisch and Jones proved in \cite[Proposition 3.6]{BJ00} that there is a one-to-one correspondence between intermediate subfactors of an irreducible subfactor and unital projections satisfying exchange relations.
 The categorical analogues of an irreducible subfactor and its intermediate subfactors are a connected Frobenius algebra and its Frobenius subalgebras, respectively (see \cite{GP25}).
-Our main goal in this paper is to generalize the result of Bisch and Jones to abelian monoidal categories under a weaker assumption.
+Our main goal in this paper is to generalize the result of Bisch and Jones, using their foundational ideas, to Karoubian monoidal categories under a weaker assumption.
 The connectedness (irreducibility) assumption can be relaxed to unitality of the morphism.
-The main result is as follows: \begin{restatetheorem}{thm:main} Let $X$ be a Frobenius algebra in an abelian monoidal category $\mcal C$.
-Then a unital selfdual idempotent $b: X \to X$ arises from a Frobenius subalgebra if and only if it satisfies the exchange relation. \end{restatetheorem} \begin{restatecorollary}{connectedsubalgcor} Let $X$ be a connected Frobenius algebra in an abelian monoidal category $\mcal C$.
+The main result is as follows: \begin{restatetheorem}{thm:main} Let $X$ be a Frobenius algebra in a Karoubian monoidal category $\mcal C$.
+Then a unital selfdual idempotent $b: X \to X$ arises from a Frobenius subalgebra if and only if it satisfies the exchange relation. \end{restatetheorem} \begin{restatecorollary}{connectedsubalgcor} Let $X$ be a connected Frobenius algebra in a Karoubian monoidal category $\mcal C$.
 Then a selfdual idempotent $b: X \to X$ arises from a Frobenius subalgebra if and only if it satisfies the exchange relation. \end{restatecorollary} In the connected case, if a unital selfdual idempotent satisfies the exchange relations, then it is a biprojection (Definition \ref{def:bipro}), but the converse is unknown.

 A normal biprojection (Definition \ref{def:normalbipro}), satisfies the exchange relations (Proposition \ref{normalERprop}), so arises from a Frobenius subalgebra (Corollary \ref{cor:normalbi}).